SamiKoiv/Portfolio/README.md

   - Automated Testing using Unity Test Runner
   - Reactive Extensions using UniRX

-- Little Miss Magic is my most recent project.
+- Little Miss Magic demonstrates some of the code I created during my time at Roseine.
 Be sure to take a look at README to get started on what is going on in there.

 - Third Person RPG is an older project where I tried different kind of approaches building features and architecture.